JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Translates the built-up math, ruby, and other inline objects in this range to linearized form.

 ```
-FUNCTION CTextRange2.Linearize (BYVAL Flags AS LONG) AS HRESULT
+FUNCTION Linearize (BYVAL Flags AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->Linearize(m_pTextRange2, Flags))
    RETURN m_Result
 END FUNCTION